AndrasE/port/README.md

 ## Hi there 👋

 This project was part of my self-study.
 I wanted to learn more about CSS, JS & event-listeners.
 I found an awesome tutorial on youtube☝, which I followed.
-Once it the design was completed I took on the project on and rewrite many aspect of it, especially JS.
-Added new animations, Lazy-embeddings and just restructuried the original code.
+Once it the design was completed I took on the project on and rewrite many aspect of it, especially the JS.
+Added new animations, Lazy-embeddings and restructured the project.
+If you would like to read about it more, go to the website➡check projects there you will find an about this project section and a video about it.
+I hope it will help with your own creation. 👾

 Take care, code safe! 💻